 Frequently Asked Questions

 What are the four basic components of a mousse?

-There are many mousse recipes, but usually you have to focus on 4 things when make one:
+There are many mousse recipes, but usually, you have to focus on 4 things when making one:

 - binder – we use gelatin as a binder here, agar agar is another option.

 - aerator – whipped cream is our aerator.

 - seasonings – we use lemon juice, zest, and also vanilla extract.

 To make it firmer you have to use a binder like agar agar or gelatin.
 Therefore, for a moderately stiff mousse, which is more on the creamier side like a cheesecake, you have to use 1 teaspoon of gelatin to 3 tablespoons of water.
 For a firmer texture, the one that I actually prefer, use 2 teaspoons of gelatin to 5 tablespoons of liquid.